AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

   * **Library_Auto_Init**: single

     Indicates if a Stand-Alone Library is auto-initialized.
-Only authorized case-insentive values are "true" and "false".
+Only authorized case-insensitive values are "true" and "false".

   * **Leading_Library_Options**: list